snrnats/doc-centre/docfx_project/pro/api/help/getting_quotes.md

 ## Getting Service Group Quotes

+To call **Get Service Group Quotes**, send a `POST` request to `https://api.electioapp.com/quotes/serviceGroups`.
+The body of the request should contain a consignment object, structured in the same way as the **Get Quotes** request detailed above.

+Once it has received the request, PRO returns a list of available service groups, identified by `Name` and `Reference`.
+Each service group contains a `CheapestQuote` detailing the cheapest service in that group.
+The service group object also contains a list of `Quotes` for the services in the group (including the service detailed in the `CheapestQuote` property) and a list of `UnqualifiedServices` (that is, eligible services within the group for which it was not possible to obtain a delivery quote).

+### Get Service Group Quotes Example

+This simplified example shows a **Get Service Group Quotes** request for an outbound consignment.
+In this case, there is one service group configured in PRO, with the name _Example Service Group_.
+The group contains two services, with the service references <em>SAMPLE_SERVICE01</em> and <em>SAMPLE_SERVICE02</em>.

 <div class="tab">
     <button class="staticTabButton">Get Service Group Quotes Request Example</button>
     <div class="copybutton" onclick="CopyToClipboard(this, 'SGQuoteRequest')"><span class='glyphicon glyphicon-copy'></span><span class='copy'>Copy</span></div>